Animal & Veterinary

 A Microgram of Prevention is Worth a Milligram of Cure: Preventing Medication Errors in Animals

-By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Surveillance, Office of Surveillance and Compliance
+By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Veterinary Product Safety, Office of Surveillance and Compliance

 The National Coordinating Council for Medication Error Reporting and Prevention (NCCMERP) defines a medication error as any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.
 As a member of NCCMERP, the U.S. Food and Drug Administration (FDA) adopted the Council’s definition of a medication error over 10 years ago.

 Rather than fault an individual, FDA looks at the error-prone areas of the entire medication use process.
 Drug names that look-alike or sound-alike, incomplete or confusing drug labels, and lack of proper education about newly approved products are just a few areas of FDA’s initiative to prevent medication errors.